Nek5000/NekDoc/source/tutorials/multi_rans.rst

  * 4 --> Walls

 ..
 Note::
-  The ``sideSet ID`` for all mesh boundaries must be specified in the ``.exo`` file using the third-party meshing software of user's choice.
+  The ``sideSet ID`` for all mesh boundaries must be specified in the ``.exo`` file using the third-party meshing software of the user's choice.
   These values are accessible in *Nek5000* in the ``BoundaryID`` array.

 Return and move the mesh file to the parent directory: